StevenRud7/Letterboxd-Top-4-Movies-and-Data-Analysis/README.md

 The Home Page:
 ![plot](./public/main.png)

-Searching a user (I choose a random top Letterboxd Reviewer as an example):
+Searching a user (I chose a random top Letterboxd Reviewer as an example):
 ![plot](./public/main_movies.png)

-Hovering over a movie (Can be clicked to see the full Letterboxd page and the Username can be click too to view the profile):
+Hovering over a movie (Can be clicked to see the full Letterboxd page and the Username can be clicked too to view the profile):
 ![plot](./public/main_movies_hover.png)

 Now clicking the Data Analysis page for the Data Science section of the movie changes throughout the years.
 The main plot: